Meet The Kincove Our Team

 -

-Before becoming a therapist, Nick worked in both the arts and psychological research—two fields that, in different ways, explore how we make sense of ourselves and the world around us.
-In film and television, he collaborated with writers and directors to develop character-driven stories.
-At Harvard’s Department of Psychology, he worked with Dr. Daniel Gilbert and Dr. Bethany Burum on studies exploring how we anticipate emotions, make decisions, and imagine the future.
+Before becoming a therapist, Nick worked in both the arts and psychological research, two fields that explore how we make sense of ourselves and the world around us.
+In film and television, he collaborated with writers and directors to develop character driven stories.
+At Harvard’s Department of Psychology, he worked with Dr. Daniel Gilbert and Dr. Bethany Burum on research exploring how people anticipate emotions, make decisions, and imagine the future.

-To Nick, therapy is the meeting point of science and storytelling.
-His research background gave him a strong foundation in understanding behavior, while his creative work deepened his awareness of the narratives people carry—both chosen and inherited.
-He sees therapy as a space to step back from those stories and ask: Is this really mine?
-And is it helping me grow?
+To Nick, therapy is where science and storytelling meet.
+His research background gave him a strong foundation in understanding behavior, while his creative work deepened his awareness of the personal narratives people carry.
+He sees therapy as a space to step back, reflect, and ask whether these stories are still serving growth and well being.

-His style is relational, collaborative, and insight-driven.
-Nick works best with people who are curious about themselves—who want to make meaning of their experiences and move forward with intention.
+His style is relational, collaborative, and insight driven.
+Nick works best with clients who are curious about themselves and motivated to make meaning of their experiences and move forward with intention.

 You can learn more at nicholasjtherapy.com.